1. Your Money Goes Further In Belize

 Outdoor activities include the gorgeous beaches and the majestic Barrier Reef, the wide open savannahs and mountains, countless caves – many yet undiscovered, the tropical rainforest, the many rivers and waterfalls, the Maya ruins and of course you can easily hop across the border into Mexico or Guatemala for entirely new horizons and things to do, see and explore.

 Travel links to Mexico and Central America, once neglected, have been recently come under attention for development.
 The Mexican bus company ADO now does twice daily runs between Belize and the Yucatan Peninsula with destinations in Cancun, Tulum and Merida.
-These first class air conditioned buses are a great alternative to hope deep into southern Mexico for a change of scenery.
+These first class air conditioned buses are a great alternative to travel deep into southern Mexico for a change of scenery.

 5. The U.S. Dollar Is Accepted Belize Currency